okraits/j4-make-config/README.md

-# README for j4-make-config script
+# j4-make-config (aka i3-theme)

-## Contents:

-1. Overview
-2. License
-3. Authorship, feedback, questions and contributions
-4. Installation
-5. Usage
-6. Screenshots
-7. Todo list
+## Universal theme switcher and config generator for the i3 wm

 ### 1. Overview

-The purpose of this script is to easily set and switch between several sets of configuration options ("themes") for the i3 window manager.
+The purpose of this script for the i3 windowmanager is to easily switch between several sets of configuration options ("themes"), but also to easily put together a complete config from several different configuration parts, depending on the environment you are currently working in.
-These sets of configuration options are supposed to contain options regarding the looks of the window manager, that is window colors, borderstyle, i3bar colors, fonts.

-It is possible to include any i3 configuration options in a theme, e.g. adding a keybinding for dmenu colored to match the theme, executing an external program which sets the root window background, etc.
+Themes can be used to set:

+- borderstyle
+- window and i3bar colors
+- window and i3bar font
+- layout mode
+- i3bar position
+- desktop (root window) background
+- keybinding to call dmenu with matching colors
+- and much more - any i3 configuration option can be used!

-There's a bunch of theme files which are distributed together with the j4-make-config script to give the user a variety of themes to choose from.
+There's a bunch of theme files which are distributed together with j4-make-config to give the user a variety of themes to choose from.

+j4-make-config can also put together a complete config from several different configuration parts, depending on the environment you are currently working in.
+So you can do things like:

+- have different layouts and font sizes for different screen sizes
+- have one i3bar section for your laptop and two i3bar sections for your dual monitor setup at home
+- have different keybindings depending on the keyboard you are using
+- and much more - any i3 configuration option can be used!

 ### 2. License